underscoreio/underscoreio/src/html/_posts/2015-05-15-slick-enrichment.md

 - it gets repetitive, fast (imagine you have multiple columns that are flags); and
 - it's also easy to get this query logic wrong.

-What can do is add our own application DSL for this, and write:
+What we can do is add our own application DSL for this, and write:

 ~~~ scala
 val query = messages.notFlagged(_.important)